 Michael Jones is a qualified solicitor.
 He was a West Sussex County Councillor between 2001 and 2005 and moved to Crawley in 2008.
-He was elected County Councillor for Southgate in 2013.
+He was elected County Councillor for Southgate in 2013 and re-elected in 2017.
 He has been Bewbush’s Borough Councillor since May 2010.

 He has been a Solicitor and a Legal Consultant, before becoming office manager for the MP for Crawley, Laura Moffatt in 2009.

 Michael has been a campaigner for Labour in Sussex, and across the south, for many years.
 He was Labour’s Parliamentary candidate for Bexhill and Battle in 2005, and Bognor Regis and Littlehampton in 2010.